 It’s a good idea to read through the bank’s terms and conditions before agreeing.
 They typically include information about rules, fee structures and interest rates.

-How to Fund the Bank Account You Opened Without a Deposit
+How To Fund the Bank Account You Open Without a Deposit

 Opening a bank account with no deposit and maintaining a $0 balance indefinitely is like buying fishing gear without ever going near water or adding bait to the hook.